Nenrikido/KidoScript/README.md

 - There's no real booleans, results of comparison are 1 if `True` and 0 if `False`
 - All other characters not in the keys below (basically all characters not enclosed in double quotes) won't be used and will be like commentaries

-- KidoScript isn't yet supporting Floating Values, Value Structures, Unicode and Object Oriented Programmation but that's to go (except for Value Structures 'cause it's already using a big one)
+- KidoScript isn't yet supporting Floating Values, Value Structures, Unicode and Object Oriented Programmation but that's to go
 - There's actually 45 key patterns and some more to go

 ### Base Keys :